sloppylopez/moneypenny-ai-prompt/README.md

 Watch the *Code Frequency* graf below to see how MoneyPenny AI Prompt has helped achieve 10x productivity.
 This chart represents the code frequency over the last 1 year of development of the template for Intellij which was used as a seed to create MoneyPenny AI Prompt.
-In just a month with no precious experience of Kotlin or IntelliJ IDEA SDK.
+In just a month with no previous experience of Kotlin or IntelliJ IDEA SDK.
 Watch productivity skyrocket with MoneyPenny AI Prompt!